HISTORY OF PASCO COUNTY

 VEREEN.
 This town near Hudson was named by Abraham and Susanna Bellamy for her parents, Joseph and Susanna Vereen.

 WESLEY CHAPEL.
 A historical marker has: “Originally called Double Branch for the twin creeks that flowed across the Boyette land, the community was named for the Methodist chapel that stood on the northwest corner of SR 54 and Boyette Road.”
 The church itself was named for John Wesley, the founder of the Methodist movement.
-The name “Wesley Chapel” appears in school board minutes from 1887.
+The name “Wesley Chapel” appears in Hernando County school board records from 1877-1878.
 A post office operated here from 1897 to 1902.
-The post office was apparently called “Wesley,” as maps from that era show "Wesley" and school board minutes used “Wesley” at that time.
+The post office was called “Wesley,” and maps during that period have the shortened name “Wesley” and some school board minutes also used the shortened name.

 ZEPHYRHILLS.
 The History of Zephyrhills 1821-1921 has: